EEEKKK! It’s time for the daily school lunch prep.

 Freezable Savoury Bites for Lunch Boxes

-Dear Mums, when you’re looking for healthy and tasty snack bites to add on to your kids’ lunches, there’s no need to spend a fortune just to prepare ’em!
+Dear Mums, when you’re looking for school lunch ideas such as healthy and tasty snack bites to add on to your kids’ lunches, there’s no need to spend a fortune just to prepare ’em!
 Here, we give you these list of savoury bites that your kids will surely enjoy.
 Check out some of our favourites!

 Corned Beef Fritters